withan46/Prediction-Stroke/README.md

 # Prediction-Stroke
 This project is about Stroke prediction using Machine Learning Methods and Algorithms.
-There are more explanations inside the pdf report.
+There are more explanations about classifiers inside the pdf report.